 In December 2019, the FASB issued ASU 2019-12 - Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, an authoritative guidance that simplifies the accounting for income taxes by removing certain exceptions and making simplifications in other areas.
 It is effective from the first quarter of fiscal year 2022, with early adoption permitted in any interim period.
 If adopted early, the Company must adopt all the amendments in the same period.
 The amendments have differing adoption methods including retrospectively, prospectively and/or modified retrospective basis through a cumulative-effect adjustment to retained earnings as of the beginning of the fiscal year of adoption, depending on the specific change.
-The Company is currently evaluating the impact of applying this guidance.
+The adoption of the guidance did not have a material impact on the Company's unaudited condensed consolidated financial statements.